looking at an electric bill on a phone

 One type of short-term loan that can help you pay your electric bill is a cash advance.
 Also known as a payday loan, a cash advance is a small-dollar loan that bridges the financial gap between paydays.
 As the name implies, you’ll pay back your loan when you get your next paycheck.
 The amount that you may borrow for this type of loan is determined by how much income you earn and the regulations in your state.

-Make an effort to reduce your electricity bill The lower your electricity bill is, the easier it’ll be for you to pay for it.
+The lower your electricity bill is, the easier it’ll be for you to pay for it.
 So, try to do what you can to reduce it as much as possible, such as:

 • Wash and dry dishes by hand.